 Dina marches off to the ICU.
-Valeria makes sure to check on Jeff -- hey, Dina's just background noise when she gets into her moods.
-Jeff is groggy, but alive.
+Valeria makes sure to check on Jeff: he's groggy, but alive.
 She checks his vitals.
-A-Okay.
-And it's off to her next transplant patient.
+They're fine.
+And then just like that, she's off to her next transplant patient.
 Same protocol, same team.
-With any luck, Valeria will make it home by 11pm.
+With any luck, Valeria will make it home by 11:00PM.

-But then, she's a doc, and her time is not her own.
-She's on call 24/7/365, so she may get a call at 4am. to get to the hospital for a transplant emergency.
-Some weeks may be 30 hours, other weeks may be 100.
-And forget scheduling time with friends and family, because who knows when she'll have free time or how long it will last.
-It's a good thing she's single with only a cranky Persian cat to worry about.
-She does have that bit of flexibility.
+But then again, she's a doctor, and her time isn't her own.
+She's on call for virtually her entire life, so she may get a call at 4:00AM to get to the hospital for a transplant emergency.
+Not after a few more hours of sleep; now.
+Some weeks she may work thirty hours, other weeks it might be a hundred.
+And forget scheduling time with friends and family, because who knows when she'll have free time or how long it'll last.
+Good thing she's single with only a cranky Persian cat to worry about.

 But that's small potatoes, she reminds herself.
 She's in the business of taking away pain and saving lives.
 What could be better than that?